 Avery Brewing Company’s hazelnutty Old Jubilation Ale (Boulder)

 Odell Brewing Co.’s subtly sweet Isolation Ale (Fort Collins)

-Pagosa Brewing Company’s chocolate-and-vanilla-tinged Pack-It-In Wassail Ale (Pagosa Springs)
+Pagosa Brewing Company’s malty-and-hoppy Black Diamond Black IPA (Pagosa Springs)

 Many of these breweries offer tours of their operations, a particularly festive way to get your taste on.
 For information on all of Colorado’s craft brewers, visit the Colorado Brewers Guild.